Bestmart721/novitai.github.io/contents/career/hmt-lead.md

 * Successful track record as team lead
 * Experience growing a new function in a start-up or scale-up

-Not quite there with the requirements?
-Check out our [Junior Android Developer position!](/career/junior-android-dev/)

 Be part of the future! 🚀